Take-Your-Money-Corp/not-avg-lifecoach/README.md

 - [Contributors](#contributors)

 ## Getting Started

-*pre requisites - node is installed on your device* After Cloning the repository to your local machine , the following steps should lead you to successfully interact with the bot -
+***Pre-requisites*** - node is installed on your device.
+After Cloning the repository to your local machine , the following steps should lead you to successfully interact with the bot:

 **Step 1:** Open the repository in your preferred ide ([Visual studio](https://visualstudio.microsoft.com/vs/) code recommended)